citp/privacy-policy-historical/o/ou/out/outofmilk.com.md

 We collect information that our users provide to us in a variety of ways on our Service.
 These include the following:

-1\. **User Accounts:** Our Service may give you the ability to register for a Capigami account or to create an account on the applicable Service.
+1\. **User Accounts:** Our Service may give you the ability to register for a Bonial International GmbH account or to create an account on the applicable Service.
 If we offer user account functionality on the Service, we will collect the Personal Information that you provide to us in the course of registering for an account or updating your account.
 This information may include, for example, name, email address, zip code, country, and related demographic information about you.
 We may indicate that some Personal Information is required for you to register for the account, while some may be optional.

 2\. **List Information.** When you use our Service, we collect information about the lists you create and the content you include on these lists.